evoluteur/evolutility-server-node/README.md

 GET /todo/12
 ```

 By default this endpoint returns nested collections with the record.
-For optimization, collections can be ommited by using the parameter "shallow".
+For optimization, collections can be omitted by using the parameter "shallow".

 ```
 GET /{model.id}/{id}?shallow=1